alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

         super().__init__()
         # Save output dimensions
         # This will be used by the MaskableActorCriticPolicy to create
-        # the value network (the actor network will be overriden)
+        # the value network (the actor network will be overridden)
         self.latent_dim_vf = embed_dim
         self.latent_dim_pi = 0  # unused